xsdk-project/ATPESC2018HandsOnLessons/_lessons/hand_coded_heat/lesson.md

 [_explicit_](https://en.wikipedia.org/wiki/Explicit_and_implicit_methods)
 numerical method known as the
 _[forward in time, centered difference (FTCS)](https://en.wikipedia.org/wiki/FTCS_scheme)_
- algoritm.
+ algorithm.
 As an explicit method, it has some nice properties:

 * They are easy to implement.
 * They typically require minimal memory.